How to compare financing options to purchase Australian land with a vacant land home loan

 How does a vacant land home loan work?

 As the name implies, these loans can be used to purchase vacant blocks of land.
 The land must typically be non-income producing, while different lenders may impose different loan conditions depending on the size of the land you plan on buying.
-These special types of loan often take the place of home loans in this instance, because some lenders won’t allow you to take out a home loan if there is no habitable dwelling on the property you are buying.
+These special types of loan often take the place of home loans, because some lenders won’t allow you to take out a home loan if there is no habitable dwelling on the property you are buying.

 James and his young family are currently renting a house in the suburbs but they would one day like to own a home in a neighbouring suburb.
 Buying a house in that suburb is currently out of James’ reach financially, but when he stumbles across a cheap block of land he knows it’s perfect for him.
 He considers taking out a construction loan to purchase the property, but he knows he probably won’t be able to afford to build his dream home in the next few years.